 How to create a .wsp file manually

 A .wsp file is a deployable, reusable package that contains a set of features, site definitions, and assemblies that you can apply to a SharePoint site and can activate/deactivate individually on your own discretion.
 MOSS provides a way to bundle all of the components called a solution file which is a cabinet or .CAB-based format with a .WSP extension.
 A .wsp file can be used to deploy a Web Part, features and other package components to a SharePoint site/site collection/web application/farm.
+In this post we will see how can we create a .wsp file manually.

 When you package a webpart in Sharepoint, it creates a .wsp file and we use this .wsp file to deploy on Sharepoint server.
 With MOSS 2010, Microsoft have eased the process of packaging webparts.
 You can right click on Project in solution Explorer and click “Package”, the solution gets packaged and a brand new .wsp file gets generated.
 However, what if we need to build a .wsp file manually or we need to know what is happening behind the scenes when the packaging this done.
 This post describes it here… We will be creating a new .wsp file from scratch without using Visual Studio and any 3rd party tools.